On pp elimination and stability in a continuous setting: Continuous logic

 We will start with the ``structure" $M$, produce a language and then define what other CL structures for the logic are, and then define CL-formulas and the semantics.

 So let us fix the structure $M = (M^{-}, f, C)$.

 Let $L^{-}$ be the language or vocabulary of the one sorted structure $M^{-}$ (including equality) as a FOL structure.

 $L$ will be a $2$-sorted language, a sort $P$ for $M^{-}$ and a sort $Q$ for $C$. $L^{-}$ will be a sublanguage of $L$, with the proviso that all the symbols are restricted to the $P$-sort.
 We will have a function symbol (without loss of generality $f$) for the function $f:M^{-} \to C$.
-We also have predicate symbols $D$ for every closed subset $D$ of $C^{n}$ (as $n$ varies), in particular a predicate for equality on $C$.
+We also have predicate symbols $P_{D}$ for every closed subset $D$ of $C^{n}$ (as $n$ varies), in particular a predicate for equality on $C$.
 Note that in particular we have essentially constant symbols for each element $c$ of $C$ (represented as the singleton $\{c\}$).

-In an arbitrary FOL $L$-structure, the $P$ sort will be an $L^{-}$-structure, and the $Q$ sort will be equipped with the various relations $D\subset Q^{n}$.
-But: \begin{Definition} By a CL $L$-structure we mean an FOL $L$-structure such that the interpretation of the $Q$-sort is precisely $C$ with the tautological interpretations of predicate symbols $D$.
+In an arbitrary FOL $L$-structure, the $P$ sort will be an $L^{-}$-structure, and the $Q$ sort will be equipped with the interpretations of the symbols $P_{D}\subset Q^{n}$.
+But:

+\begin{Definition} By a CL $L$-structure based on the compact space $C$ we mean an FOL $L$-structure such that the interpretation of the $Q$-sort is precisely $C$ with the tautological interpretations of predicate symbols $P_{D}$.
 In particular $M$ itself is a CL $L$-structure. \end{Definition}

-In our context we may suppress $L$ and just talk about CL-structures.
+In our context we may suppress both $L$ and $C$ and just talk about CL-structures.

 Let us note in passing that the cardinality of $L$ will be greater than the cardinality of $C$.
 We could economize a bit by working with a smaller collection of closed subsets of $C^{n}$ (satisfying suitable denseness properties), but in the interests of a simple presentation we will ignore this for now.